 Why are people homeless?

-- disability, mental health, alcohol and drug issues
+- Disability, mental health, alcohol and other drug issues

 Rough sleeping, where people are sleeping in public spaces, in cars, and squatting in vacant properties, is the most visible form of homelessness.

 Many people have short and one-off experiences of homelessness, but for some it stretches into years and it may take a range of supports to get them housed.
 Every person's story is unique.

 There are limited ways for Local Government to help the homeless; however our officers play an important role in our partnership with the homelessness outreach team at Launch Housing.

 In line with our How to Respond to Rough Sleeping and Squatting in Yarra protocol (PDF), we alert the team at Launch Housing to someone sleeping rough in Yarra and skilled team members visit the site to work with people on their housing and other needs.

 Launch Housing advises council on the status of people they engage with, so that we understand who is sleeping rough in Yarra and why.